-This simple hike is a companion to Hike # 13 through historic Ainsworth.
+This simple self-led hike is a companion to Hike # 13 through historic Ainsworth.
 Both hikes #13, and #16 begin and end at Ainsworth Elementary school.
 They could be combined into a longer hike that totals just under 5 miles, or done independently.

 This hike is a short stroll through the western part of the Portland Heights area where you’ll cross an enchanting bridge, pass colossal early-century houses and climb Portland’s steepest switchback road.

 - Touch the “Interactive Map” link at the top of this page to launch a web-based version of the route map from your mobile browser (i.e. chrome, or safari).

 - Touch the locate me button in the top-left corner of your display to activate a ‘blue dot’ showing your current location

 - Your blue dot will now follow the highlighted route from your mobile device!